sageshaw/pan/README.md

 * Browse for text file export from Nikon Elements
 * Select "Crop Image to fit dataset" to move absolute positioning to relative positioning.
 * Select "Show Image render..." to generate image of imported dataset.
+Note: this plugin was originally developed to round all decimal numbers to the nearest integer (the analysis did not need) to be that precise for the original use-case).

 ######Displaying image from loaded point set
 * Select PAN>Render Image from dataset